 When the Kawakamis returned to Japan in 1901, Sadayakko was no longer just a star, but an internationally-acclaimed celebrity who her contemporaries held up as a symbol of the modern, free woman.
 A few years later, she opened the first theater school in Japan for women, saying “I would like to train accomplished actresses, who might come to be called the Sarah Bernhardts of Japan.”
 Five prominent local businessmen became founding patrons: entrepreneur Eiichi Shibusawa, industrial magnate Kihachiro Okura, financiers Tsunenori Tanaka and Taro Masuda, and Sadayakko’s former horse-riding companion, Momosuke Fukuzawa, now known as the “Wizard of the Money Markets” and the “King of Electrical Power” who, among other accomplishments, built the Oi power plant – the first hydro-electric generating plant in Japan – along the Kiso River.

-After Otojiro’s death in 1912, Sadayakko rekindled her relationship – romantically this time – with the “King of Electrical Power”, Fukuzawa.
-Neither had ever forgotten the intensity of their first meetings decades before, and Fukuzawa took Sadayakko on as his mistress.
+After Otojiro’s death in 1912, Sadayakko rekindled her relationship – romantically this time – with Fukuzawa.
+Neither had ever forgotten the intensity of their first meetings decades before, and Fukuzawa took Sadayakko on as his chatelaine.
 Although it was not uncommon for married men to seek out and maintain mistresses, it was usually done in secret or discreetly but Momosuke and Sadayakko took up residence and frequently traveled together.

 In September 1917, Sadayakko announced her retirement.
 Ever the rebel, after her retirement, she became an entrepreneur.
-Sadayakko founded a silk company, selling textiles under the brand names “Yakko Meisen” and “Yakko Silk”, that would last until she closed it following the Great Kanto Earthquake in 1923.
+Sadayakko founded a silk company, Kawakami Silk Company, selling textiles under the brand names “Yakko Meisen” and “Yakko Silk”, that would last until she closed it following the Great Kanto Earthquake in 1923.
 She was frequently seen riding around the countryside on a large, red motorcycle wearing a pair of red-leather motorcycle boots.
-In December 1924 she also established another school – the Kawakami Children’s Music and Drama School.
+In December 1924 she also established another school – the Kawakami Children’s Music and Drama School – in Tokyo.

 The home she and Momosuke would build together in Futaba (now part of Nagoya) was restored and moved to Shumoku-cho in Higashi Ward and is now a museum dedicated to them.
 Sadayakko also built two homes in Tokyo, the “House of Peach Water” a few blocks from the Imperial Palace (which she would sell in the late 1920s) and a luxurious residence built in Kawada-cho, an exclusive “Millionaires Row” in the north of Tokyo.

 In 1933, the pair decided that Momosuke, now sixty-five and in poor health, should move back to his house and wife in Shibuya and ended their relationship.
 Momosuke and Sadayakko held a solemn ceremony to mark the end of an era.
 They had been together for more than twenty years.
-Sadayakko then used her fortune to establish Teishoji Temple (lit. “the temple of Sada shining”) in Unuma, Gifu Prefecture in 1933.
+Sadayakko then used her fortune to establish Teishoji Temple (lit. “the temple of Sada shining”) by the Kiso River in 1933.

 Soon after Japan’s surrender in 1945, Sadayakko discovered that she had metastatic cancer of the liver.
 Sadayakko, Japan’s first actress, paramour of prominent politicians and preeminent entrepreneurs, died on December 7, 1946, aged 75, at her retreat in the coastal hot springs city of Atami and was interred at Teishoji Temple.